dolph/voice-of-the-customer/README.md

 To upload your model, follow these steps:

 1. Create a new project in Watson Knowledge Studio.
 2. Upload the type system, dictionaries, and documents in that order.
-File can be found in the accelerator/wks folder.
+Files can be found in the accelerator/wks folder.
 3. Go to your annotator components and click Create a Machine Learning Annotator.
 4. Click “All” under document sets and click “Next.”
 5. Map dictionaries to the appropriate entities.
 6. Now click “Train and Evaluate” the annotator.
 This should take ~15 minutes and when it is done you can deploy to WDS.